drewhamiltonasdf/Packetizer/README.md

 | ------ | ------- | ------ |
 | 1 byte | N bytes | 1 byte |

-CRC8 will be calcurated including index byte.
+CRC8 will be calculated including index byte.
 After that, these byte arrays will be coverted to COBS / SLIP encoding.